hartwigmedical/hmftools/linx/README_VIS.md

 Argument |  Description
 ---|---
-clusterId | Only generate image for specified comma-separated clusters chromosome | Only generate images for specified comma-separated chromosomes, or 'All' to show full genome include_line_elements | Include line elements in chromosome visualisations (excluded by default) gene | Add canonical transcriptions of supplied genes separated by ',' to image.
+clusterId | Only generate image for specified comma-separated cluster IDs chromosome | Only generate images for specified comma-separated chromosomes, or 'All' to show full genome chainId | Only generate image for specified comma-separated chain IDs (requires cluster IDs to also be specified) include_line_elements | Include line elements in chromosome visualisations (excluded by default) gene | Add canonical transcriptions of supplied genes separated by ',' to image.
 Requires config 'ensembl_data_dir' to be set as well. plot_reportable | Plot any cluster with reported fusion, disruption, or driver